bible-technology/scripture-burrito/docs/schema_docs/design.rst

 Metadata Filename
 =================

 A Scripture Burrito can exist in multiple data formats.
-By convention, when the metdata is written to disk it should be in a file with the name of ``metadata.json`` at the **root** level of the Burrito.
+By convention, when the metadata is written to disk it should be in a file with the name of ``metadata.json`` at the **root** level of the Burrito.

 File Encoding
 =============